-Share of net loss of equity method investment represents our share of net loss of the Sairopa investment, which is reported in our condensed consolidated statements of operations and comprehensive loss on a one quarter lag.
+Equity method investment gain (loss) represents our share of net loss of the Sairopa investment, which is reported in our unaudited condensed consolidated statements of operations and comprehensive loss on a one quarter lag.
+Additionally, equity method investment gain (loss) includes gains or losses of our equity method investment due to changes in our ownership interest, if any.